krzysztofdudek/ai-minion/docs/example_conversation.md

 ### Chapter 1: The Initial Spark – A New Feature is Requested

-The collaboration began when the Stakeholder approached the AI Worker with a clear need:
+The collaboration began when the Stakeholder approached the AI Minion with a clear need:

-> **Stakeholder:** "Hi AI Worker, I need a new feature for our order management system.
+> **Stakeholder:** "Hi AI Minion, I need a new feature for our order management system.
 CSRs should be able to flag an order that needs investigation.
 When an order is flagged, it shouldn't be processed for shipment.
 They also need to add a reason for flagging it."

-The AI Worker, ever diligent, immediately set to work.
+The AI Minion, ever diligent, immediately set to work.
 Its first task was to internalize the core of the request.
-It then meticulously prepared the ground for the project by creating the necessary documentation: a central plan file named `flag-order-investigation.md` (housed in `.minions/worker_plans/`) and a companion task-tracking file, `flag-order-investigation.tasks.md`.
+It then meticulously prepared the ground for the project by creating the necessary documentation: a central plan file named `flag-order-investigation.md` (housed in `.minions/plans/`) and a companion task-tracking file, `flag-order-investigation.tasks.md`.
 The standard plan template was dutifully applied, and the Stakeholder's request was carefully transcribed verbatim into the "Stakeholder requirements" section of the main plan.
-As a final preparatory step, the AI Worker performed an initial requirements completeness check, following the robust protocol outlined in its guiding principles (`prompt.md`, Step 4.1.7).
+As a final preparatory step, the AI Minion performed an initial requirements completeness check, following the robust protocol outlined in its guiding principles (`prompt.md`, Step 4.1.7).

-With these foundations in place, the AI Worker was ready to delve deeper.
+With these foundations in place, the AI Minion was ready to delve deeper.

 ---

 ### Chapter 2: Exploration and Discovery – Analyzing the Landscape

-The AI Worker then embarked on a comprehensive analysis of the system's (hypothetical) existing codebase.
+The AI Minion then embarked on a comprehensive analysis of the system's (hypothetical) existing codebase.
 This involved a careful review of key components like `OrderService.py` and `OrderModel.py`, an examination of the database schema, and any relevant API endpoints concerning orders.
 It also consulted any available internal knowledge bases or rules that might shed light on the current architecture.

 As it explored, its insights, questions, and initial design thoughts began to crystallize within the `flag-order-investigation.md` plan.
 This document became a living record of its analytical journey.
 Here's a glimpse into its evolving understanding: